 HPH 580 Practicum (3 credits)

-Full-time students will follow a balanced schedule with a combination on online and on-site courses each semester.
+Students will follow a balanced schedule with a combination on online and on-site courses each semester.
 Student schedules are intended to reflect the hybrid nature of the program, requiring no more than one to two nights on-campus per semester.
 The opportunity to connect in person with peers and faculty members allows for the development of essential skills such as effective communication, interpersonal skills, and professionalism.

 Click here to review the main Academic Calendar at Stony Brook University.